indiesquidge/javascript-challenges/target-sum-exists/readme.md

 The `target-sum-exists-test.js` file includes a test suite to run your code against.

-First run `npm i` to install the dependencies, then run `npm test` to run the test suite in full.
+Run `node target-sum-exists-test.js` to run the test suite in full.
+As you write code to pass tests, make sure you unskip succeeding tests by changing `test.skip` to just `test`.

 ### Second Challenge